joreilly86/PowerShell-Chatbot-GPT-3.5-Turbo/readme.md

 ## Project Overview 📖

 This chatbot is a simple yet powerful tool designed to assist visually impaired professionals, with a focus on civil engineering in this example.
 However, its versatile nature allows it to be easily adapted for various fields.
-It leverages OpenAI's GPT-3.5 model to generate accurate and context-aware responses.
+It leverages OpenAI's GPT-4 Turbo model to generate accurate and context-aware responses.
 A standout feature of this chatbot is its ability to automatically copy responses to the clipboard, enhancing usability for visually impaired users.
 For more resources and tools for engineers interested in Python, visit [flocode.dev](https://flocode.dev).

 ## How It Works 🧠

-- **Language Model**: Utilizes OpenAI's GPT-3.5 for comprehensive language understanding and response generation.
+- **Language Model**: Utilizes OpenAI's GPT-4 Turbo for comprehensive language understanding and response generation.
 This model excels in providing detailed answers tailored to a wide array of professional queries.

 - **Accessibility Focused**: Designed for visually impaired users, with responses automatically copied to the clipboard for ease of use.